-Dr. Balakrishnan has been working with IHC for more than 12 years, and is board certified in Family Medicine.
+Dr. Balakrishnan has been working with IHC since 2006 and is board certified in Family Medicine.
 She is proud of the work that she has done to help IHC receive Patient Centered Health Home (PCMH) accreditation and Accreditation Association for Ambulatory Health Care (AAAHC) accreditation.
 She loves working with her colleagues and the members.
 Outside of work, she enjoys listening to music, playing golf, and spending time with her family.

 Director of Clinical Services

 Angelina (Confederated Tribes of Grand Ronde) is the Director of Clinical Services at the Indian Health Center.
 Angelina began at IHC leading the Community Wellness & Outreach Department in 2016.
 She has worked in Urban Indian Health for more than eight years.
 She holds a BA in Political Science and Global Studies and is a Certified Professional Coder through the American Academy of Professional Coders.
 She is proud to work with a team of dedicated individuals that are committed to the community and loves seeing the positive impact that our health and wellness services have on people’s well-being.

 Gina has been working at IHC since 2001.
 Her passion has been to promote family success through integrated nutrition, health, and community services that enhance the potential for all families to enjoy a higher quality of life.
 In addition to holding her BS in Dietetics, she is a Certified Lactation Educator and Certified in Adult and Adolescent Weight Management.
 She has received the State WIC Program Best Practice Award and her agency is certified as a California WIC Wellness Worksite.
 She currently serves on the California WIC Association Board.
 She enjoys reading, hiking, and backpacking.